 She Graduated From College

-Like her mother Kit, Katharine Hepburn went to Bryn Mawr, graduating in 1928 with a degree in history and philosophy.
+Like her mother Kit, Katharine Hepburn went to Bryn Mawr.
+She graduated in 1928 with a degree in history and philosophy.

-But Kate’s time at Bryn Mawr wasn’t the college experience you’d expect of the spunky, fun-loving, highly vocal and opinionated Katharine Hepburn we’re all familiar with.
+But Kate’s time at Bryn Mawr wasn’t the college experience you’d expect of the spunky, highly vocal and opinionated Katharine Hepburn of legend.

 By the time Kate arrived at Bryn Mawr in 1924, she’d become a withdrawn, reclusive young woman.
 The distinct personality change was brought on by a great family tragedy.